sharling-lz/mp-gcn/README.md

 # Graph-Based Motion Prediction for Abnormal Action Detection

 This is an official pytorch implementation of [Graph-Based Motion Prediction for Abnormal Action Detection](https://dl.acm.org/doi/abs/10.1145/3444685.3446316).
-In this work,  we proposes human motion prediction for abnormal action detection.
-We employ sequence of human poses to represent human motion ,  and detect irregular behavior by comparing the predicted pose with the actual pose detected in the frame.
+In this work,  we propose human motion prediction for abnormal action detection.
+We employ sequence of human poses to represent human motion, and detect irregular behavior by comparing the predicted pose with the actual pose detected in the frame.

 ## Introduction

-MP-GCN (motion prediction GCN)  employ sequence of human poses  to predict pose in the next frame. </br>
+This project provides the codes of MP-GCN (motion prediction GCN), which predicts future human poses in the next frame. </br> The framework of MG-GCN is illustrated below:

 <img src="MP-GCN.png" style="zoom: 80%;float:left" />